Methodology — Python

 Reproducibility checklist

-- Verify: Excel Summary updated; Word 3.2 created
+python summary.py - Verify: Excel Summary updated; Word report section created

 Connect on LinkedIn, explore projects on GitHub, or send an email